Azuritul/SwiftSyntaxQuickReference/README.md

 ----
 I found it exceptionally necessary to have a syntax ref due to my bad memory, so I compiled this in one big markdown file.
 Most of the snippet here are copied from apple's swift documentation site.
-Be aware that this is not a quick reference served as a quick reminder for those who already had programming experience on swift or other languages.
+Be aware that this is a quick reference served as a reminder for those who already had programming experience on swift or other languages.

-For more thorough information on Swift language itself I recommend going to apple's swift documentation site.
+For more thorough information on Swift language I recommend going to apple's swift documentation site.
 If you are looking for quick guides with more detailed descriptions, there are a couple of cheatsheet repositories out there that did a great job and I myself also benefit a lot from them.

 **Notes** There are still many sections missing here.
 Feel free to add to this document.